WinterCore/microverse-restaurant-page/README.md

 # Microverse Javascript Restaurant Page

-> Libary-js is a simple introductory javascript project to demonstrate how to create a form using HTML and use Javascript to populate it.
+> This project contains a simple page for a restaurant that contains 3 tabs a home page, a basic menu of some of the plates served, and a contact page.

 ![](demo.gif)